jhnvz/sisow_ideal/README.md

 )
 order.update_attributes(:status => response.status)

-# When mollie redirects the user back you can check if the payment was succesfull bij finding the order object
+# When sisow redirects the user back you can check if the payment was succesfull bij finding the order object
 @order = Order.find_by_trxid(params[:trxid])
 ```
 ## Note on Patches/Pull Requests